grace-notes/website/contents/topics/life-of-christ.md

 asked, saying, ‘I want right away in order for you to give to me upon a platter the head of John the Baptist.’”

-· Mark portrays the speed with which things happened after the agreement between mother and daughter.
+&bull; Mark portrays the speed with which things happened after the agreement between mother and daughter.

-· The girl enters the dining room META SPOUDES - with speed.
+&bull; The girl enters the dining room META SPOUDES - with speed.
 In fact, Mark’s gospel even says EUTHUS - ‘immediately.’
 This adverb shows decisiveness and swiftness to conclusion.

-· And more than this - Salome makes her demand, and demands that it be done EXAUTES ‘right away.’
+&bull; And more than this - Salome makes her demand, and demands that it be done EXAUTES ‘right away.’
 This is literally, ‘from this point in time.’

-· So included in the demand is the timing of the act.
+&bull; So included in the demand is the timing of the act.
 Salome wants that head immediately.

-· It snatches the breath away to realize the soul of this young girl.
+&bull; It snatches the breath away to realize the soul of this young girl.
 For she has added the speed and the demand for immediate action all by herself.

-· It tears out the heart to realize what utter degeneracy she has at her young age.
+&bull; It tears out the heart to realize what utter degeneracy she has at her young age.
 How decisive she is toward this callused and heinous request!

 (6) Herod does not want to do this.

 (a) There are two reasons why he rationalizes the necessity of the act.

-· First, because of his oath.
+&bull; First, because of his oath.
 He feels he must have integrity toward his word.

-· Second, because of the dinner guests.
+&bull; Second, because of the dinner guests.
 He feels that to renege on the oath would be to lose face before all of these dignitaries, both Roman and Jewish.

 (b) But of course this is an act of utter immorality, and entirely aside from the holy character of God.

-· There is a verse that is the perfect counterpoint to this whole incident.
+&bull; There is a verse that is the perfect counterpoint to this whole incident.
 1 John 5:14, “This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.”

-· Well Herod Antipas had no standards, and so you could ask anything of him, and he would give it, even if it was evil.
+&bull; Well Herod Antipas had no standards, and so you could ask anything of him, and he would give it, even if it was evil.

-· There is no limit from the throne of grace.
+&bull; There is no limit from the throne of grace.
 You may have it all if it is according to God’s will.

-· But God’s ability to answer your requests never extends to the realm of evil.
+&bull; But God’s ability to answer your requests never extends to the realm of evil.
 His integrity will not allow it.

 (c) Herod has an absence of self-esteem to do the right thing.

-· You must have a detachment of will in order to bring about what is right in your life.
+&bull; You must have a detachment of will in order to bring about what is right in your life.

-· That is, your decision-making process must be apart from worldly factors.
+&bull; That is, your decision-making process must be apart from worldly factors.

-· You cannot make decisions on the basis of what other people think, or what the world demands.
+&bull; You cannot make decisions on the basis of what other people think, or what the world demands.

-· Herod, the ruler of this region, the man of highest rank present, does not have the self-esteem to eat his pride and tell this little girl that she is wrong to request what is evil.
+&bull; Herod, the ruler of this region, the man of highest rank present, does not have the self-esteem to eat his pride and tell this little girl that she is wrong to request what is evil.

-· He is afraid of what these lesser-ranking persons are going to think of him.
+&bull; He is afraid of what these lesser-ranking persons are going to think of him.
 He sees breaking this oath as a weakness, when in reality the girl has broken the oath before him.

-· She has broken the spirit of integrity within the oath, and therefore abrogated Herod’s necessity toward veracity.
+&bull; She has broken the spirit of integrity within the oath, and therefore abrogated Herod’s necessity toward veracity.

-· Self-esteem comes from a sense of what is right, and especially who is important.
+&bull; Self-esteem comes from a sense of what is right, and especially who is important.

-· If you see yourself as God sees you, then you will gain resolve in staying on the side of right.
+&bull; If you see yourself as God sees you, then you will gain resolve in staying on the side of right.

-· But Herod was more worried that his dinner guests would see him as a weak man, than whether he should do the right thing.
+&bull; But Herod was more worried that his dinner guests would see him as a weak man, than whether he should do the right thing.

-· It would have been so easy to say to take the girl aside and tell her that this could not be so.
+&bull; It would have been so easy to say to take the girl aside and tell her that this could not be so.

-· This would not be the end of Antipas weakness.
+&bull; This would not be the end of Antipas weakness.
 In the Passover after next, Antipas is in Jerusalem when the trial of Jesus takes place.
 As a courtesy, Pontius Pilate sends Christ to Antipas, deferring to his rulership of Galilee, Christ’s home province.

-- Luke 23:8-12, “(8) Now Herod was very glad when he saw Jesus; for he had wanted to see Him for a long time, because he had been hearing about Him and was hoping to see some sign performed by Him.
+-- Luke 23:8-12, “(8) Now Herod was very glad when he saw Jesus; for he had wanted to see Him for a long time, because he had been hearing about Him and was hoping to see some sign performed by Him.
 (9) And he questioned Him at some length; but He answered him nothing.
 (10) And the